Rev. Dr. Sherry F. McCreary, Senior Minister

-She has been with Creative Living Fellowship since in 1999, serving in many capacities.
-She was Director of Practitioners for 4 years, served as the leader for the woman’s spiritual group and as Director of Education before answering a letter of call to become the Minister of Education.
-Since assuming this roll she has spearheaded the development of the Mincks Educational Center and the School of Ministry.
+She has been with Creative Living Fellowship since 1999, serving in many capacities.
+She was Director of Practitioners for 4 years, served as the leader for the woman’s spiritual group, and as Director of Education before answering a Letter of Call to become the Minister of Education.
+Since assuming this roll many years ago, she spearheaded the development of The Mincks Educational Center (now known as Creative Living University) as well as the School of Ministry.

 Creative Living Fellowship is Dr. Bobbie’s spiritual home and she knows that her background serves her in her current role.
 She believes her mission is to nurture, create and maintain an environment of growth and unlimited potential for all those around her.

-Prior to the ministry Rev. Cindy had a 31 year professional background in the health insurance field working for Blue Cross and Blue Shield of Arizona.
-Holding positions as a Customer Service Representative, Trainer, Legal Research Assistant and Internal Auditor.
-In these positions she had the opportunity to develop her administrative, customer service, and people skills.
+Prior to the ministry, Rev. Cindy had a 31-year professional career in the health insurance field working for Blue Cross/Blue Shield of Arizona, holding positions as a Customer Service Representative, Trainer, Legal Research Assistant and Internal Auditor.
+In these positions, she had the opportunity to develop her administrative, customer service, and people skills.

 Creative Living Fellowship is Rev. Cindy’s spiritual home.
-Her mission is clear, to make a difference in the world by showing up as loving presence, teaching spiritual Truths and helping people discover their own greatness!
+Her mission is clear -- to make a difference in the world by showing up as a loving presence, teaching Spiritual Truths and helping people discover their own greatness!